Series: Law & Order: Special Victims Unit aka: Lawand Order SVU

 Played straight at a number of points in an episode with MS patients.

 Older than They Look: Invoked in "Pretend," which involves a 16-year-old high school student who turns out to be a 28-year-old woman who's been posing as a teen for ten years in order to scam the foster-care system.

 An episode involves a 17 year old girl with the body of a 10 year old going out with an older man.
 The officers try to bust the man, but the girl was legal and consenting.

 Old Man Marrying A Child: This show has an episode about this.
 The marriage is not legally binding, but it's treated as a real marriage by the cultists.

 Online Alias: One season 11 episode has a woman who goes by "Master Bater" online (she obscures her face and distorts her voice when she films her videos).

-Only Sane Man: Criminal profiler and FBI Special Agent Dr. George Huang often fills this roll pointing out things like sexuality is complicated and a person can be attracted to both men and women in "Lowdown" while every one else believes that there are No Bisexuals.
-Or pointing out in "Clock" that sleeping with some one of legal age that is Older Than They Look is not a crime.
+Only Sane Man: Criminal profiler and FBI Special Agent Dr. George Huang often fills this role pointing out things like sexuality is complicated and a person can be attracted to both men and women in "Lowdown" while every one else believes that there are No Bisexuals.
+Or pointing out in "Clock" that sleeping with some one of legal age that is Older than They Look is not a crime.
 Unfortunately they usually do not listen to his (professional and usually well-informed) opinion.

-John Munch is occasionally this.
-When he actually has lines.
+John Munch is occasionally this, when he actually has lines.

 Ooh, Me Accent's Slipping: Irish actor Stephen Rea, known for playing Inspector Finch in V for Vendetta, guest stars in the episode "Solitary", and once in a while you'll hear a touch of UK in his speech.
 Listen to the way he says "years" when he's testifying about being in solitary confinement.